 The same applies to growing them as an outdoor plant.
 Your plants need morning sun but need protection from bright light in the afternoon.
 You do not want them to turn yellow at the edges of the leaves.

-You do not want your plant sitting in wet soil as an Angola succulent native to high temperatures and humidity.
-Instead, water sparingly by leaving the ground to dry between watering.
+You do not want your plant sitting in wet soil as an Angola succulent is native to high temperatures and humidity—instead, water sparingly by leaving the ground to dry between watering.

 With well-draining soil, it allows for the right amount of moisture to nourish your plant.
 Still, keep an eye on the potting medium when scorching, as it will need more watering.

-Depending on the potting medium used, you can reduce the water to once a month during the winter months.
+Depending on the potting medium used, you can reduce the water to once a month during winter.
 For example, a terracotta pot allows the water to dry out faster.